Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

-Since WeNoRT replaces a certain percentage of weights with zero, it can be argued that our training regime can be equivalent to simply reducing the model's capacity.
+Since weight pruning replaces a certain percentage of weights with zero, it can be argued that it can be equivalent to simply reducing the model's capacity.
 We therefore present results using conventional training, while considering a model having $50\%$ of the original FCN capacity.
-As shown in Table~\ref{tab_results_nrt}, reducing the network's capacity is a sub-optimal solution.
-In terms of $\overline{\Delta \mbox{SNR}}$, the difference between our best WeNoRT variant and conventional training with half capacity is $2.92$ dB in favor of our approach.
-Additionally, an important difference could be observed for the MAE computed on the phase of targets, where the score of our best WeNoRT solution is $6.58$ degrees, while the score of the model with half capacity is $3.30$ degrees higher.
-We thus conclude that WeNoRT is not equivalent to reducing the network's capacity, as it attains superior results.
+As shown in Table~{\ref{tab_results_nrt}}, reducing the network's capacity is a sub-optimal solution.
+In terms of $\overline{\Delta SNR}$, the difference between our best pruning variant and conventional training with half capacity is $2.92$ dB in favor of the former approach.
+Additionally, an important difference can be observed for the MAE computed on the phase of targets, where the score of the best pruning solution is $6.58$ degrees, while the score of the model with half capacity is $3.30$ degrees higher.
+We thus emphasize that weight pruning is not equivalent to reducing the network's capacity, as it attains superior results.